 The first thing I recently learnt from my friend Cris was that the stems and ribs are really tough.
 If you are planning on eating this raw, then the leaves need to be stripped off, in a similar way you would strip herb leaves like rosemary or thyme off their tough woody stems.

 Next up, if you want to eat kale raw, you need to give it a massage!
-Once the leaves are stripped and well washed and rinsed, they need to be finely chopped and drizzled with olive oil and then massaged by hand to rub the oil into the leaves for a couple of minutes.
+Once the leaves are stripped and well washed and rinsed, they need to be finely chopped and drizzled with olive oil and then massaged by hand to rub the oil into the leaves for about 5 minutes.
 This process is quite amazing and completely transforms the tough grassy leaves into soft and lovely and ready for eating.
-A great tutorial on how to do this along with some photos that show the “before” and “after” can be found over on the In Sonnet’s Kitchen Blog here.
+I made a massaged kale salad last night and added in bacon, toasted pine nuts, grilled halloumi and lemon.
+Delicious.

-If you don’t have a thermomix then an appliance like a Nutri Bullet NBR-12 12-Piece Hi-Speed Blender/Mixer System (Amazon Affiliate link) is highly recommended to be able to quickly blend the entire fruit and vegetable into a delicious smoothie.
+If you don’t have a Thermomix then an appliance like a Nutri Bullet NBR-12 12-Piece Hi-Speed Blender/Mixer System (Amazon Affiliate link) is highly recommended to be able to quickly blend the entire fruit and vegetable into a delicious smoothie.